vavr-io/vavr/CONTRIBUTING.md

 #### Steps to bugfix and perform a release

-Given a release 1.2.2 we create a bugfix release as follows.
+Given a release 1.2.2, we create a bugfix release as follows.

-First we clone the repository.
+First, we clone the repository.
 We work on origin instead of a fork (this requires admin rights).

 ```bash
 git clone https://github.com/javaslang/javaslang.git javaslang-1.2.3